-Concretely requiring the above {\em for all} distinguishers, implies requiring it for the best one, i.e., the one that maximizes $\Pr[\D(Y) = 1] - \Pr[\D(X) = 1]$.
+Concretely, requiring the above {\em for all} distinguishers implies requiring it for the best one, i.e., the one that maximizes $\Pr[\D(Y) = 1] - \Pr[\D(X) = 1]$.
 Intuitively, $\D$ can be seen as implementing the best statistical test.
 However, the outcome of this best distinguisher might have a weak (or no) dependence on the expectations of $X$ and $Y$.
 This makes it challenging (and in some cases, impossible) to connect a notion based on this distinguisher to standard game theory concepts that only look at the expectation of (the outcome) of strategies.
-As a result, the corresponding equilibrium notion would not necessarily be implied by Nash equilibrium in standard games, which takes us away from our goal to find a version of Nash (satisfying the same intuitive stability properties) that is cryptography-friendly.
+Thus, the corresponding equilibrium notion would not necessarily be implied by Nash equilibrium in standard games, diverging from our goal to find a version of Nash (satisfying the same intuitive stability properties) that is cryptography-friendly.

 Nonetheless, the above intuition is on the right track.
 The key is to identify a statistical test (i.e., distinguisher) whose decision approximately follows the relation of the expectations, i.e., the test should favor strategy $X$ when the expectation of $X$ is greater than that of $Y$.
-This brings us to our (informal) definition of a pseudo-equilibrium, where instead of considering arbitrary distinguishers, we focus on the simple distinguisher that compares the sample means of the two random variables.
+This brings us to our (informal) definition of a pseudo-equilibrium, where instead of considering arbitrary distinguishers, we focus on a specific distinguisher that compares the sample means of the two random variables.
 As we will show, this distinguisher tells us all we need to decide which strategy should be preferred.
 The following (informal) definition uses the following standard notation from game theory: for any strategy profile $s = (s_1, s_2, \dots, s_n)$ (i.e., where each player $i$ plays $s_i$) we denote by $(s; s_{-i})$ the strategy profile in which player~$i$ plays $s$, and every player~$j\neq i$ plays $s_j$.